django-inplaceedit/django-inplaceedit-extra-fields/README.rst

 AdaptorImageThumbnailField
 ==========================

-This field depends on `Sorl thumbnail (11.12) <http://pypi.python.org/pypi/sorl-thumbnail/>`_.
+This field depends on `sorl-thumbnail (11.12) <http://pypi.python.org/pypi/sorl-thumbnail/>`_.
 You just need to specify the thumb size.

 ::